replicatedhq/ship/README.md

 # Community

-For questions about using Ship, there's a [Replicated Community](https://help.replicated.com/community) forum.
+For questions about using Ship, there's a [Replicated Community](https://help.replicated.com/community) forum, and a [#ship channel in Kubernetes Slack](https://kubernetes.slack.com/channels/ship).

 For bug reports, please [open an issue](https://github.com/replicatedhq/ship/issues/new) in this repo.